-As explained earlier in the chapter, the DNP is currently not a specialization degree but rather a practice doctorate for advanced nursing practice.
-This degree builds upon advanced nursing practice specialization and provides additional preparation in the formulation, interpretation, and utilization of evidence-based practices, health policy, information technology, and leadership.
-Although DNP graduates may function as evaluators and translators of research, health policy advocates, nursing leaders, educators or clinicians, it is entirely likely that these roles will be integrated as well.
+As explained earlier in the chapter, the doctoral-level content of the DNP degree is not intended to provide specialization in nursing practice.
+The doctoral-level content instead builds on advanced nursing practice specialization and provides additional preparation in the formulation, interpretation, and utilization of evidence-based practices, health policy, information technology, and leadership.
+Although DNP graduates may function as evaluators and translators of research, health policy advocates, nursing leaders, educators, information specialists, or clinicians, it is entirely likely that these roles will be integrated as well.
 One DNP graduate may participate in research in addition to practicing as a nurse anesthetist.
 Another DNP graduate may be a nurse executive in addition to developing health policy.
 Nursing has always been a profession that involves juggling multiple roles (Dudley-Brown, 2006; Jennings & Rogers, 1988; Sperhac & Strodtbeck, 1997).
+Within these multiple roles, the fundamental goal of the DNP graduate remains the development of expertise in the delivery of high-quality, patient-centered care, and the graduate utilizes the necessary avenues to provide that care.